Great reasons to move abroad

 None of these numbers tell the whole story — culture, language, visa requirements, and personal networks matter enormously — but the Life Upgrade Score gives you a data-driven starting point.
 Use the tool below, then dive deeper into individual country profiles, explore our Cost of Living Calculator, or head to the country comparison page for a side-by-side breakdown.

 Whether you are a digital nomad scouting your next base, a family planning a permanent relocation, or simply curious about how life differs across borders, the score puts real numbers behind the dream.
-Start by selecting your current country and entering your monthly income below.
+Open the calculator to select your current country, enter your monthly income, and pick a destination.

 Frequently Asked Questions